UTSA vs. North Texas NCAA Football Odds, Plays and Insights | November 27, 2021

 North Texas Stats and Trends

-- The Mean Green are 3-3 ATS when underdogs by 10.5 points or more this year.
+- So far this season, the Mean Green have been installed as underdogs by a 10.5-point margin or more six times and are 3-3 ATS in those matchups.

-- North Texas' games this year have gone over the total in three out of 10 opportunities (30%).
+- North Texas has eclipsed the over/under in 30% of its opportunities this year (three times over 10 games with a set point total).

-- The Mean Green average 27.1 points per game, seven more than the Roadrunners allow (20.1).
+- The Mean Green average seven more points per game (27.1) than the Roadrunners give up (20.1).

-- The Mean Green have turned the ball over 14 times, seven fewer times than the Roadrunners have forced turnovers (21).
+- The Mean Green have 14 giveaways this season, while the Roadrunners have 21 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.